Governance and Framework

 PROMPT PAYMENTS REGULATION

-The Directors acknowledge their responsibility for ensuring compliance, in all material respects, with the provisions of the Prompt Payment of Accounts Act, 1997 as amended by the European Communities (Late Payment in Commercial Transactions) (S.I.
-No. 580 of 2012) (‘the Regulations’).
+The Directors acknowledge their responsibility for ensuring compliance, in all material respects, with the provisions of the Prompt Payment of Accounts Act, 1997 as amended by the European Communities (Late Payment in Commercial Transactions) Regulations 2012 – 2016 (‘the Regulations’).
 Procedures have been implemented to identify the dates upon which invoices fall due for payment and for payments to be made by such dates.

 SUBSIDIARY, JOINT VENTURE AND ASSOCIATE UNDERTAKINGS

-A list of subsidiary, joint venture and associate undertakings as at 31 December 2022 is set out in note 18 of the 2022 Annual Report.
+A list of subsidiary, joint venture and associate undertakings as at 31 December 2024 is set out in note 19 of Coillte’s Annual Report 2024.

 POLITICAL DONATIONS